 To view the associated documents with this course, click here.

-Participants should be prepared to participate in practical activities as part of this course.
-The ‘Paddle-Ability’ Foundation Module is an attendance course and there is no formal assessment.
+Participants should be prepared to participate in activities as part of this course.
+The Introduction to Paddle-Ability workshop is an attendance course and there is no formal assessment.

-On completion of the ‘Paddle-Ability’ Foundation Module, the course provider will submit successful participants for certification.
+On completion of the Introduction to Paddle-Ability workshop, the course provider will submit successful participants for certification.
 Your Delivery Centre will then issue an attendance certificate.